VikingSerious/js-test-driver-phantomjs/README.md

 1. Download v1.5 (or greater) of Phantom JS and set an environment variable called PHANTOMJS_HOME to the install location.

-2. Run ./server start to fire up the JsTestDriver server and Phantom JS.
+2. Run -./server start- to fire up the JsTestDriver server and Phantom JS.

 ## Running Tests